 Personally, we find Frenchmen Street to be more our style, but if you’re unsure, there’s no harm in checking out both!

-For your second day in New Orleans, it’s time to get out of the city: while NOLA is an amazing city, its surrounding areas are not to be missed.
+For your second day in New Orleans, it’s time to get out of the city: while NOLA is an amazing place, its surrounding areas are not to be missed.

-We chose to visit the Oak Alley Plantation as part of a combo tour that included a visit to the bayou (more on that below), admittedly partly inspired by the absolutely gorgeous tunnel of 300-year-old oak trees that line the path to the house–and wow, did they ever live up to expectations.
+We chose to visit the Oak Alley Plantation as part of a combo tour that included a visit to the bayou (more on that below), admittedly partly inspired by the beautiful tunnel of 300-year-old oak trees that line the path to the house–and wow, did they ever live up to expectations.

 That being said, Oak Alley also did an excellent job covering both the glamorous and indefensibly horrible parts of plantation life, including stories, documents, and displays covering the lives of not only the wealthy family who owned the plantation but also the people enslaved there.